simbody/simbody/README.md

 Installing
 ----------

 Simbody works on Windows, Mac, and Linux.
-For Windows, you must build from source.
-For Mac and Linux, you can use a package manager or build from source.
-In this file, we provide instructions for 5 different ways of installing Simbody:
+For each operating system, you can use a package manager or build from source.
+In this file, we provide instructions for 6 different ways of installing Simbody:

 1. [**Windows**](#windows-using-visual-studio): build from source using Microsoft Visual Studio.
 2. [**Linux or Mac (make)**](#linux-or-mac-using-make): build from source using gcc or Clang with make.
 3. [**Mac (Homebrew)**](#mac-and-homebrew): automated build/install with Homebrew.
 4. [**Ubuntu/Debian**](#ubuntu-and-apt-get): install pre-built binaries with apt-get.
 5. [**Windows using MinGW**](#windows-using-mingw): build from source using MinGW.
+6. [**Windows/Mac/Linux**](#windows-mac-and-linux-using-conda): install pre-built binaries with Conda.

 These are not the only ways to install Simbody, however.
 For example, on a Mac, you could use CMake and Xcode.